 - Changes to mobility, such as how a person walks

-Because of the way it attacks the brain, those living with the form of dementia will almost always have areas of damage that can be visible with an MRI scan, and therefore diagnosis can be a little easier than with other dementias.
+Because of the way it attacks the brain, the damage can often be visible with an MRI scan, and therefore diagnosis may be a little easier than with other dementias.

-The onset tends to be slow, however the speed with which vascular dementia progresses over tome varies person to person, but symptoms will worsen until they need quality care and support with some day to day tasks.
+The onset tends to be slow, however, the speed with which vascular dementia progresses over time varies person to person, but symptoms will worsen until they need quality care and support with some day-to-day tasks.

 Lewy body dementia

 Dementia with lewy bodies, also known as DLB, is responsible for many of the most common dementia symptoms.

 While scientists are still learning about this form of dementia, they do know that it’s associated with clumps of protein – called Lewy bodies that accumulate in the brain.

 It’s believed that these Lewy bodies can stop the chemicals needed to send messages between brain cells from being produced.
 Without the ability to share information among cells, certain tasks such as learning, movement, and sleep become difficult.

 - Tremors, muscle stiffness and slower movements than usual.